balena-io/etcher/docs/CONTRIBUTING.md

 Sending a pull request
 ----------------------

-We make use of [commitizen] to ensure certain commit conventions, since they will be used to auto-generate the CHANGELOG.
-The project already includes all necessary configuration, so you only have to install the commitizen cli tool (`npm install -g commitizen`) and commit by executing `git cz`, which will drive you through an interactive wizard to make sure your commit is perfectly crafted according to our guidelines.

 When sending a pull request, consider the following guidelines:

 - Write a concise commit message explaining your changes.